 Show extra appreciation when people respect your wishes

 Remember that it can be a big deal for some people to change their habits.
 If your relative who loves piles of presents gave you a charitable donation like you asked, they might be worried that it’s “not enough” or you’ll feel left out when everyone else get their gifts.
 Make an extra effort to thank them and explain that it’s a wonderful gift and really means a lot to you!

 Of course you should show gratitude, but taking extra time to explain how meaningful it is will help the person know they made the right choice and they’ll also likely remember for the next time how special that gift was to you.

 What about when you receive an unwanted gift?

-I think it’s important to be gracious receiving the gift and then try to find that item a home where it will actually be used.
-I really like how Courtney Carver explains gift giving, that the “gift” isn’t the physical object, the gift is meant to be an expression of love or appreciation so you can keep the intention of the gift but still let go of the object, the person who gave you the gift likely wouldn’t want it to cause you stress or negative feelings.
+I think it’s important to still be gracious receiving unwanted gifts and then try to find that item a home where it will actually be used.
+I really like how Courtney Carver explains gift giving; that the “gift” isn’t the physical object, the gift is meant to be an expression of love or appreciation so you can keep the intention of the gift but still let go of the object.
+The person who gave you the gift likely wouldn’t want it to cause you stress or negative feelings.

 If you know someone who would use and appreciate the gift, re-gifting can be a great option.
 Also look for charities you might be able to donate it to, for example if you received skincare products that you won’t use try to find a local shelter that takes care and hygiene products.